AgisPa/OptiverRnandomAntWalkerPuzzle/README.md

 # OptiverRnandomAntWalkerPuzzle
 #This code has four different subroutines.
-#TOpen Main.py and execute it following the intructions to get the desired result, cheers.
+#Open the Main.py one and execute it following the intructions to get the desired result, cheers.